 "I think it's a day that underlines the immense responsibility we owe to all of our trainees to uphold the excellence that we promise as Hopkins Medicine," Dr. Hernandez continued.
 "Much work remains from this point, and I truly look forward to continuing to work with all of you here to uphold this promise."

-Dr. Brands moved to the podium to add some closing thoughts - and finally reveal the names and educational affiliations of the first ACH JHM residents:
+With excitement rising throughout the room, the envelope was finally opened to reveal the names and educational affiliations of the first ACH JHM residents:

 Hanging on a wall in the back of the room, hand-drawn greeting cards from All Children's patients welcomed the doctors with colorful pictures - and a similar banner hung outside on the bridge between the OCC and hospital.
 And when the final name was read aloud, applause cascaded through the room, signaling that a promising new era was truly underway.